TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Properties.rst

     *   :ref:`$TYPO3_CONF_VARS['GFX']['jpg_quality'] <t3coreapi:typo3ConfVars_gfx_jpg_quality>` for a JPG image
     *   :ref:`$TYPO3_CONF_VARS['GFX']['webp_quality'] <t3coreapi:typo3ConfVars_gfx_webp_quality>` for a WebP image
+    *   :ref:`$TYPO3_CONF_VARS['GFX']['avif_quality'] <t3coreapi:typo3ConfVars_gfx_webp_quality>` for a AVIF image

     or via the :ref:`gifbuilder-properties-quality` property on a per-image basis.

+    ..  versionchanged:: 13.0
+        The default format is now "png".
+Before TYPO3 v13.0 this was "gif".

+    ..  versionadded:: 13.0
+        Support for WebP and AVIF have been added.

 .. _gifbuilder-properties-maxHeight: